ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

   * Returns 0 on error, does not add an error.
   * Can fail without altering buffer.

-# Round up
+## Round up
 That's a big list.
 The main point to note is:

-**All `RAND_pseudo_bytes` implementations are broken in their error cases**, except one (`fips/rand/fips_drbg_rand.c`) which misses out by returning an undocumented error code.
+**All `RAND_pseudo_bytes` implementations are broken in their error cases**, (except one (`fips/rand/fips_drbg_rand.c`) which misses out by returning the 'not implemented' error code).
 This is frighteningly dangerous error behaviour.

 Here's a test program: